codetalcott/datastar-bun-sdk/README.md

 # Datastar Bun SDK

 A Bun-optimized SDK for interacting with Datastar services.
-This SDK provides a TypeScript interface for Datastar's REST API and Server-Sent Events (SSE) capabilities.
+This SDK provides a TypeScript interface for Datastar's realtime (SSE) hypermedia capabilities.

 ## Features